CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-4.md

       ```
       git pull --no-rebase
       ```
+   >**Note**: A message appears in the terminal stating that you need to close the newly opened file, in addition to the two files that are already open.
+Please close the newly opened file.
 1. You can verify the `arm.json`, `powershell.ps1`, and `terraform.tf` files available in your GitHub repository.

    ![](../media/ex-4-github5.png)